SchoofsKelvin/vscode-sshfs/README.md

   ],
 }
 ```
-*You could also put them in Workspace settings, it merges instead of overrides*
+*You could also put them in Workspace settings, all entries get merged together in one array.*

+There's an extensive JSON schema, so it'll say when you're missing a field.
+Mind that when you have to use e.g. either "host" or "putty", VSCode will only say "Missing host".
+Check your intellisense/autocomplete for all possible options.

 **The name has to be a certain format, creating a new configuration using the Command Pallet (or rightclicking the `SSH File Systems` view) is recommended.** Think of the name as an internet domain name, and you'll be more than fine.